 - Centre for Social Studies, Faculty of Economics, Univ. of Coimbra (Coimbra, Portugal)

 - Centre for Legal Studies, University of Macau

 - Council for the Development of Social Science Research in Africa (Dakar, Senegal)

-- Danish Institute for International Studies (Copenhagen, Denmark)
+- Danish Institute of International Studies (Copenhagen, Denmark)

 - King's College London (London, UK)

-- Institute for Advanced Legal Studies, Faculty of Law, University Of Macao (Macao, China)
+- Institute of Advanced Legal Studies, Faculty of Law, University of Macau (Macau, China)

-- Legal Cooperation Institute of the Lisbon Law School (Lisbon, Portugal)
+- Institute for Legal Cooperation, Faculty of Law, University of Lisbon (Lisbon, Portugal)

 - Memoria de África (Aveiro, Portugal)

 - Open Society Initiative for Southern Africa (Johannesburg, South Africa)